Let’s Make a Simply Multi-Color HTV Design

 Now your design is on your transfer sheet, all lined up perfectly.
 You just need to press it like you would with normal HTV.
 Make sure you follow the heating requirements for your vinyl so that you do not burn anything.

-Once it has been pressed, peel the transfer sheet and all of the carrier sheets.
+Once pressed, peel the transfer sheet and all of the carrier sheets.

 And That’s It!
 You’re Done!